jongmin141215/rps-challenge/README.md

 Visit https://rock--paper--scissors.herokuapp.com/

 Use the username and password below if you don't want to sign up.
-* Player 1
+* Player 1:
-name: Alice
+name: Alice/
 password: password

-* Player 2
+* Player 2:
-name: Bob
+name: Bob/
 password: password

 Getting Started